changwmyung/al-folio/_members/4_students_jungbinyoon.md

     </div>
 </div>

-I'm Gyung Su Lee, a student in Department of Chemistry at Chungnam National University.
+I'm Jung Bin Yoon, a student in Department of Chemistry at Chungnam National University.